What is the most current edition of the LATCH Manual?

 Why are some pre-1990 vehicles listed, while others are not?

 Back in 1998 and 2000, when the first manuals were being researched, manufacturers were asked to provide info on older vehicles that could be retrofit with tether anchors.
-Therefore, some vehicles that were not included were older models that could not be retrofitted.
-However, in some cases, the manufacturer simply didn’t provide the information.
-Over the years, as manufacturers are asked to provide information on new models (and review information provided for recent ones), it is more and more unreasonable to expect them to collect information on models that are now very old.
+So some vehicles were not included because they could not be retrofitted.
+However, in other cases, the manufacturer simply didn’t provide information for older models that could be retrofitted with TAs.
+While SRN sometimes adds older, retrofittable models that are brought to our attention from the field, manufacturers generally don’t provide new information on models that are now very old.

-Why are some MY 2017 vehicles not listed in the 2017 edition of the LATCH Manual?
+Why are some of the current model year vehicles not listed in the current LATCH Manual?

 For each new edition, SRN asks each vehicle manufacturer to provide updated information on the newest models.
-However, though the manual is timed to capture most new models (traditionally released in the fall), unfortunately some are not yet ready for the vehicle manufacturer to provide.
-These get included in the next edition.
+However, though the manual is timed to capture most new models (traditionally released in the fall), some new models are not ready for production at press time, so they don’t make it into the book.
+These models get included in the next edition or, sometimes, in a LATCH Manual update (at www.saferidenews.com).

 Sure!
-First, remember that there is lots of information in the LATCH Manual other than LATCH weight limit information.
-When it comes to LATCH weight limits, follow the information on the CR label for lower anchor attachment use only.
+First, remember that the LATCH Manual has lots of information other than LATCH weight limits.
+When it comes to LATCH weight limits, follow the information on the CR label for lower anchor attachment use only, when available.
 Check the owner’s manuals and the LATCH Manual for information regarding use of the tether.
 Also, if you are working with a CR made before February 2014, the LATCH Manual might supplement the information available in the vehicle and CR owner’s manual.

-I can’t find the vehicle I’m looking for in the 2017 LATCH Manual— what should I do?
+I can’t find the vehicle I’m looking for in the current LATCH Manual— what should I do?

 First, be sure that you are looking for the model alphabetically in the appropriate brand table.
 Most manufacturers have two tables: one table for models that have one- to two-row, followed by another table of vehicles with three or more rows.

-If you feel that a model is missing, please contact SRN at firstname.lastname@example.org.
-We will research this and add the model to the LM Updates page at www.saferidenews.com, as appropriate.
+If you feel that a model is missing, please contact SRN at [email protected].
+We will research this and add the model to the LATCH Manual Updates page at www.saferidenews.com, as appropriate.

 What should I do if I see a mistake in the current LATCH Manual?

 We greatly appreciate input from our readers.
-If you feel that some information is printed in error, please send us details at SRN at email@example.com.
-We will research this and post corrections, as needed, on the LM Updates page at www.saferidenews.com.
-Likewise, let us know if there is any additional information that you’d like to see added to the LATCH Manual
+If you feel that any information is printed in error, please send us details at SRN at [email protected].
+We will research this and post corrections, as needed, on the LATCH Manual Updates page at www.saferidenews.com.
+Reader feedback is extremely helpful!

 Where can I find updates to the current LATCH Manual?